David Edwards (1947-2019) and His Music

 In the early 1970s, while he was working at Boston Children’s Hospital Medical Center as an orderly, fulfilling two years of alternative service as a Conscientious Objector to the military, David began writing songs.
 Writing and performing became a second vocation as David then entered seminary and afterwards began serving as a minister in the Christian Church (Disciples of Christ).

-In the years since then, David has written folk songs, songs for children, hymns, spiritual songs, and settings of the Psalms and other scripture.
-Due in large part to his wife Kaye’s influence, out of her ministry on behalf of children, David has increasingly been interested in using music with, and writing music for, children.
+In the years since then, David wrote folk songs, songs for children, hymns, spiritual songs, and settings of the Psalms and other scripture.
+Due in large part to his wife Kaye’s influence, out of her ministry on behalf of children, David was increasingly interested in using music with, and writing music for, children.
 In the 1990s, David taught in an artist-in-the-schools program in Amherst County, Virginia.
 He worked in a rural elementary school, using U.S. folk songs to teach singing, geography, history, and many things about life.

-David retired from professional ministry in January 2016, though he remains a Community Member of the Church of the Covenant.
-He lives with his wife Kaye in the village of Loretto, KY, near the Sisters of Loretto Motherhouse.
-David and Kaye are Co-Members of the Sisters of Loretto Community.
-In retirement, David continues to work in the area of music and worship, and writing.
-He periodically posts to his blog, which appears at theviewfromhere.website.
+David retired from professional ministry in January 2016, though he remained a Community Member of the Church of the Covenant.
+He lived with his wife Kaye in the village of Loretto, Kentucky, near the Sisters of Loretto Motherhouse.
+David and Kaye were Co-Members of the Sisters of Loretto Community.
+In retirement, David continued to work in the area of music and worship, and writing.

 David Livingston Edwards was born in Roanoke, Virginia, on December 29, 1947 to Rubye and Barnard Edwards, both now deceased.
 He is survived by his wife, Kaye, two children, Shelley Edwards (Tim Ketter), and Kent Edwards, two grandchildren, Arabella Ketter and Christopher Custers; sisters, Carol Edwards and Sylvia Mill along with Sylvia’s husband, children, and grandchildren.